bloodmapgod/blood-ritual/README.md

 You will be given 3 questions, each of them has 1 correct answer.
 You have 60 seconds to answer each question.
 Click the answer you think is correct.
 Click continue button for the next question.
-Blood level will be increase proportionally by the number of answered questions.
+Blood level will be increased proportionally by the number of answered questions.

 ### Other